developer-zebra/developer-zebra-site/src/datawedge/6-7/guide/input/barcode/index.md

 **Supplemental 977 -** Enables (auto-discriminate) supplemental for UPC/EAN codes starting with 977.
 Disables reading of supplementals for another UPC/EAN barcode not starting with 977.
 Tries to scan the supplemental if present.
 If the supplemental scanning fails, only the main barcode is returned.

 **Retry Count -** Retry count for auto-discriminating for supplementals.
-Possible values are 2 to 20 inclusive.
+Possible values are 2 to 20.
 Note that this flag is only considered if Supplemental Mode is set to one of the following values: Supplementals Auto, Supplementals Smart, Supplementals 378-379, Supplementals 978-979, Supplementals 977 or Supplementals 414-419-434-439 (2 to 20).

 **Random Check Digit -** Enables random weight check digit verification.